-The available literature offers scarce data on the possibility of using fibrinogen, IL-6 and CRP as predictors of possible PC after rib fractures in blunt chest trauma.
+The available literature offers scarce data on the possibility of using fibrinogen, IL-6 and CRP as predictors of possible PC after rib fractures in BCT.

-Based on the results of our research, it can be concluded that biomarkers of inflammation, fibrinogen, IL-6 and CRP can be used as predictors of PC after rib fractures in blunt chest trauma.
+Based on the results of our research, it can be concluded that biomarkers of inflammation, fibrinogen, IL-6 and CRP can be used as predictors of PC after rib fractures in BCT.

-The combination of fibrinogen, IL-6 and CRP after rib fracture in blunt chest trauma can significantly replace clinical observation in these patients.
+The combination of fibrinogen, IL-6 and CRP after rib fracture in BCT can significantly replace clinical observation in these patients.

-In patients with PC after rib fractures in blunt chest trauma, fibrinogen has the highest values on the second and third day after the injury and as such can be used as a predictor of PC.
+In patients with PC after rib fractures in BCT, fibrinogen has the highest values on the second and third day after the injury and as such can be used as a predictor of PC.